jvansch1/mySynth/README.md

 ## Web Audio API

 The main functionality of mySynth comes from JavaScript's Web Audio API.
 A jQuery event listener is used to detect keypresses.
-Upon a keypress, two oscillator object will be created corresponding to the note activated.
-On keyup, these oscillator objects will be destroyed.
+Each key stores the frequency which should be played upon the activation of the corresponding note.
+Upon a keypress, two Web Audio API oscillator objects will be created with the appropriate frequency and the note will begin to play.
+On keyup, these oscillator objects will be destroyed and note will stop.

 ```